Bankrupting Sybil Despite Churn: Analysis

-\begin{proof}[Proof of Theorem~\ref{thm:new-main-upper}] The resource cost bound follows immediately from Lemma~\ref{l:cost} by noting that $\Delta(\Iters)=0$ when $\Iters$ is all iterations, since the system is initially empty.
-Then, Lemma \ref{lem:badlesshalf-full} completes the proof, by showing that the fraction of bad is always less than $1/6$. \end{proof}
+\begin{proof} The resource cost bound follows immediately from Lemma~\ref{l:cost} by noting that $\Delta(\Iters)=0$ when $\Iters$ is all iterations, since the system is initially empty.
+Then, Lemma \ref{lem:badbounded} completes the proof, by showing that the fraction of bad is always less than $3\kappa$, which is no more than $1/6$, for $\kappa \leq 1/18$. \end{proof}